slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

 ---

 #### *What is this about?*
-In this post, I walk through the use of saliency maps to visualize the decision-making process of a neural network model.
+In this post, I probe the decision-making process of a neural network model, and expose an example of errant model performance in one of the most popular pre-trained networks.
 #### *Why should I care?*
 Neural networks are often considered to be black-box models, whose decisions are made behind a mysterioius veil.
-While their decision making process can indeed be complex, its not all hidden to us, and saliency maps are here to help make sense of it.
+While their decision making process can indeed be complex, its not all hidden to us, there are tools at our disposal to help make sense of it.
 #### *Want to learn more?*
 This blog post is awesome, but you'll learn a lot more from a book than from me...
 If you're interested in learning more about computer vision, check out these books on Amazon: